Samuel-Hoskin/Manual-of-Me/SamHoskin.md

   - My calendar in normally up-to-date and open for people to see
 # Best ways to communicate with me
 Communicate:
+  - Slack or Call me
+  - Be direct with what you looking for
+  - Be clean on any urgency, as I will do my best to priorities

 # How I best receive feedback
 Feedback:
+  - Honest and Often, If you are willing to give it I happy to receive it
+  - Prefer written so I can better reflect, record and act on it

 # Things I need
 Need:

 # How I learn best
 Learn: